CodeYourFuture/syllabus/docs/js-core-1/week-3/mentors.md

 For general Syllabus feedback and help you can post in [cyf-syllabus](https://codeyourfuture.slack.com/archives/C012UUW69S8)

+## Notes on truthy, falsy, null, and undefined

+This session is only to establish some initial habits of thought, especially around debugging.
+This is such a tricky idea to grasp and so helpful to understand, so talk a little bit about different errors produced by these states.

+Don't get too deep into the technicalities as trainees have not yet covered enough JS to grasp the implications (eg scope, state and initialisation).
+Instead, try to produce some common [Type](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) errors and [Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ReferenceError) errors, particularly:

+`Uncaught TypeError: Cannot read property of undefined` `Uncaught TypeError: undefined is not a function`

+and discuss them together.
+If you have time, connect this back to user input validation in HTML Forms.
+What happens when you write code that assumes a variable has a length, but the user doesn't set a name?

+There's a small [Codewars collection](https://www.codewars.com/collections/cyf-handling-falsy) and you could work through a kata in class as a group.

 ## Presentations (Out of date, for reference only)

 - [Week 3 - JS Core 1 [Google Slides] - 01/05/2020](https://drive.google.com/open?id=1q98KUoX5QQoFEDUl52hLxOnWkoCi2vGrehHjBBEnfdI)